 81% of that same group trusts product advice from friends and family over brand messaging.
 71% don’t trust sponsored social media posts, and 65% don’t trust traditional advertisements.

-61% of global consumers have cut ties with a brand over poor customer service (Microsoft)
+Around 3 in 5 global consumers have cut ties with a brand because of poor customer service (Microsoft)

 Customer service is critical to maintaining customer loyalty.
 Nearly half (48%) of customers have dropped a brand in the past year because of customer service issues.

 Lying about product performance is the top reason customers switch brands (YouGov)